endoflife-date/endoflife.date/products/kdeplasma.md

 ## Release Cadence

-* Plasma 5.24 LTS will get critical bug fixes updates until the start of Plasma 6 development (timetable unsure).
-The last Plasma 5 release will be version 5.27 LTS and the end of critical bug fixes is not yet announced.
+* The last Plasma 5 release will be version 5.27 LTS and the end of critical bug fixes is not yet announced.
-* Bugfix tags/releases are made on Tuesdays in a [Fibonacci sequence of weeks](https://community.kde.org/Schedules/Plasma_5#Bugfix_versions)
+* Bugfix tags/releases are made on Tuesdays in a [Fibonacci sequence of weeks](https://community.kde.org/Schedules/Plasma_6#Releases_Cycle)
   (1, 1, 2, 3, 5) after each previous release of the same series.